Isaac La Peyrère: Background

 Both sides of La Peyrère's family were Calvinists, and many Bordeaux Protestants were suspected of being Marrano, or "secret Jews."
-While questions exist regarding a Jewish heritage, Richard Popkin brings forward evidence for making the argument that La Peyrère was of Marrano ancestry on his mother's side.
+While questions exist regarding a Jewish heritage, Richard Popkin presents evidence to the argument, that La Peyrère was of Marrano ancestry on his mother's side.

-La Peyrère was a lawyer by training.
+La Peyrère was trained to be a lawyer.

 Condé and Christina of Sweden

-La Peyrère served as secretary to the Prince of Condé on whose orders he lived for one month in 1654 in a house in the Southern Netherlands adjoining that of the recently abdicated Queen Christina of Sweden.
+La Peyrère served as secretary to the Prince of Condé, on whose orders he lived for one month in 1654, in a house in the Southern Netherlands adjoining that of the recently abdicated Queen Christina of Sweden.
 Christina is said to have financed the anonymous publication of Prae-Adamitae.
 During this time both Christina and La Peyrère met with Menasseh Ben Israel, who was later invited by Oliver Cromwell's government to England to negotiate the readmission of Jews to that country.
 Menasseh became a convert to La Peyrère's belief that the coming of the Jewish Messiah was imminent.
 La Peyrère also argued that the Messiah would join with the king of France (that is, the Prince of Condé, not Louis XIV of France) to liberate the Holy Land, rebuild the Temple and set up a world government of the Messiah with the king of France acting as regent.
-It has since emerged that, in fact: "Condé, Cromwell and Christina were negotiating to create a theological-political world state, involving overthrowing the Catholic king of France, among other things".
+It has since emerged that, in fact: "Condé, Cromwell and Christina were negotiating to create a theological-political world state, involving overthrowing the Catholic king of France, among other things."

 Pre-Adamite hypothesis

-In his Prae-Adamitae, published in Latin in 1655 and in English as Men Before Adam in 1656, La Peyrère argued that Paul's words in Chapter 5, verses 12-14 of his Epistle to the Romans should be interpreted such that "if Adam sinned in a morally meaningful sense there must have been an Adamic law according to which he sinned.
-If law began with Adam, there must have been a lawless world before Adam, containing people".
+In his Prae-Adamitae, published in Latin in 1655, and in English as Men Before Adam in 1656, La Peyrère argued that Paul's words in Chapter 5, verses 12-14 of his Epistle to the Romans should be interpreted such that, "if Adam sinned in a morally meaningful sense there must have been an Adamic law according to which he sinned.
+If law began with Adam, there must have been a lawless world before Adam, containing people."
 Thus, according to La Peyrère there must have been two creations: first the creation of the Gentiles and then that of Adam, who was father of the Jews.
 The existence of pre-Adamites, La Peyrère argued, explained Cain's life after Abel's murder which, in the Genesis account, involved the taking of a wife and the building of a city.
 This account of human origins became the basis for 19th century theories of polygenism and were espoused by those trying to justify racism in the New World.

 This polygenesis of the Gentiles was his method of explaining the existence of the Negroes, Chinese, Eskimos, American Indians, Malays and other people groups being discovered.